Memories of Matsuko: Summary

-Six months later, Matsuko begins a relationship with Okano, but encounters his wife while visiting one day.
-After Okano's wife forces him to confess, he then blames Matsuko and breaks up with her before telling her that she has a beautiful body and giving her some money.
-Because of Okano's words before leaving, Matsuko goes to audition for a prostitute job and gets hired.
-A few months later, Matsuko returns home, where she reads her father's diary and is moved to tears at his concern for her disappearance.
+Six months later, Matsuko begins a new relationship with Okano, but hoping to make the relationship more serious, she visits his wife without him knowing.
+After Okano's wife forces him to confess, he then blames Matsuko and breaks up with her before telling her that he has never loved her and was only attracted to her body.
+Because of Okano's words before leaving, the devastated Matsuko goes to audition for a prostitute job and gets hired.
+A few months later after making some money, Matsuko returns home, where she reads her father's diary and is moved to tears at his concern for her disappearance.
 Kumi sees her and tries to hug her, but Matsuko pushes her away and runs back to her car.

 Some time later, Matsuko is in a relationship with Onodera, a pimp.
 When she asks him for her salary, he nonchalantly replies that he has already given the money to another girl whom he will soon move in with, and the two get into a fight.
 During the struggle, Onodera pins Matsuko against a dressing mirror and insults her appearance, while Matsuko pulls a knife on Onodera, but he begins to strangle her.
 On the brink of losing consciousness, Matsuko loses her grip on the knife, which lands on Onodera's foot.
 As he wails over his injury and threatens to sue Matsuko, she seizes the opportunity to stab Onodera to death.
 Afterwards, she tries to commit suicide by jumping off the building, but is ultimately unable to, as her hands instinctively held onto the railings.

-In the present, Sho discovers that his girlfriend broke up with him as she will be going to Uzbekistan with the Japan Overseas Cooperation Volunteers.
+In the present, Sho discovers that his ex-girlfriend will be going to Uzbekistan with the Japan Overseas Cooperation Volunteers.
 He also has a dream where a porn actress comes and kidnap him; the same actress later reveals herself to be Megumi Sawamura, Matsuko's best friend who knew each other in prison.